 Our Advice on Visiting Hawaii

-For any travelers who cannot provide proof of negative test result upon arrival - provided this would mean that the visitor(s) would need to remain in their rooms for most or all of their vacation, we are strongly recommend travelers to postpone any trips to Hawaii until they can properly be tested for COVID-19 before arriving in Hawaii.
+For any travelers who cannot provide proof of negative test result prior to departure - provided this would mean that the visitor(s) would need to remain in their rooms for most or all of their vacation, we are strongly recommend travelers to postpone any trips to Hawaii until they can properly be tested for COVID-19 before departing for Hawaii.

 Inter-island Travel in Hawaii

 Interisland travelers are required to use the Safe Travels app in order to travel to a neighboring island.
 More information about inter-island travel can be found on our Hawaii Travel Restrictions article.